-Fig. 9.1 (a) The bent structure of water; (b) the water molecule as a dipole and (c) the orbital overlap picture in water molecule.
+Fig. 9.1 (a) The bent structure of water; (b) the water molecule as a dipole and polar molecule, (Fig 9.1(b)).
+Its orbital overlap picture is shown in Fig. 9.1(c).
+In the liquid phase water molecules are associated together by hydrogen bonds.